Register your child for In-person Robotics Workshop on 10th December at BMA, Dublin. Reserve a Seat today!

 2. Start Programming

-Begin by dragging and dropping programming blocks onto the canvas.
+Begin by dragging and dropping programming LEGO blocks onto the canvas.
 These blocks represent various actions and functions, such as moving forward, turning, and responding to sensor input.
 Connect the blocks to create a sequence of instructions.

 3. Test Your Code

-Before sending your robot on its mission, it’s a good idea to test your code.
+Before sending your LEGO robot on its mission, it’s a good idea to test your code.
 Use the software’s simulation mode to see how your robot will behave based on your programming.
 This allows you to fine-tune your code and make adjustments as needed.

 4. Upload Your Code